vasaswati/networks2/README.md

 https://git-scm.com/doc

 There are a lot of details in git-scm about github commands.
 But its better to learn on the fly !
 Reading the entire document will take a loooooooooooooooootttt of time.
 Better to learn by doing than reading first !

+# List of commands we'll use mostly -

+git branch (To list all branches)

+git branch branch-name (To create a branch)

+git branch -d branch-name (To delete a branch)

+git checkout -b branch-name (To switch / checkout a particular branch)

+git add file-name (or) git add * (To add file to staging repo.
+It's a bad strategy to use a wildcard *)

+git delete file-name (or) git delete * (Remove file / all files from staging)

+git commit file-name (or) git commit -a (To commit file to local repo from staging repo.
+Again, a bad strategy to use 'all' attribute)

+git pull -u (or) git pull upstream (To take freshly merged code from main repo)

+git push -o (or) git push origin (To push code to YOUR origin)

+git remote -V (To view all remote references / branches)

+git push remote-name local-branch-name:remote-branch-name (To push code from ACROSS a branch.
+Ex - from local master br to remote dev br.
+Mostly used when you fuck up by coding in the wrong branch)